Splitties/refreshVersions/docs/add-dependencies.md

 ## Non-built-in dependency notations

-### Gradle buildSrcVersions (WIP)
+### Use gradle buildSrcVersions (WIP)

-Yet another approach to managing dependencies is to use the **Gradle buildSrc** module, and to auto-magically generate a file `Libs.kt` that contains all the dependencies applied to your build:
+Yet another approach to managing dependencies is to use the **Gradle buildSrc** module, and to automatically generate a file `Libs.kt` that contains all the dependencies applied to your build:

 === "buildSrc/src/main/kotlin/Libs.kt"
 ```kotlin